-- Is the manuscript an informed contribution? - Does the manuscript discuss, identify or examine a significant issue of relevance to the midwifery profession? - Do the authors demonstrate a firm grasp of the pertinent issues? - Are the ideas original in nature? - Does the work provide fresh insights into the topic? - Is any conflict of interest made explicit? - Is the contribution of any funding bodies made explicit/identified/acknowledged? - Is the research situated in its context e.g. a particular region, country?
+- Is the manuscript an informed contribution? - Does the manuscript discuss, identify or examine a significant issue of relevance to the midwifery profession? - Do the authors demonstrate a firm grasp of the pertinent issues? - Are the ideas original in nature? - Does the work provide fresh insights into the topic? - Is any conflict of interest made explicit?
+(Details may be anonymised for review) - Is the contribution of any funding bodies made explicit/identified/acknowledged?
+(Details may be anonymised for review) - Is the research situated in its context e.g. a particular region, country?